 3. NSF - The National Science Foundation issued a Dear Colleague Letter on July 11, 2019, outlining its plans to “address emerging risks to the nation’s science and engineering enterprise.”
 Among the key points are:

 • NSF is proposing to use an electronic format for submission of biographical sketches, including disclosure of all appointments.
+The new biographical sketches format can be found here.

 • NSF has commissioned a study to assess risks and recommend possible practices for NSF and its awardee organizations to achieve the best balance between openness and security of science.